SabreDevStudio/WidgetLibrary/README.md

    The responsibility of data services is to provide higher level business abstraction (domain objects) of data available in Sabre REST APIs.
    For example to return Air Shopping itineraries for given day or return lowest fares per given date range.
    Data Services and all layers below constitute the model in MVC.
 More on data service in [next section](#DataServicesFlowDetails).
 5. Sabre Dev Studio REST web services themselves (called by the data services) are represented by angular resources.
-The resources definitions, for all web services, are in the `WebServicesResourceDefinitions.js` file.
+The resources definitions, for all web services, are in the respective feature folder under webservices.
     Most of the resources are of GET type (as the Sabre Dev Studio web services).
     All Sabre REST web services responses are cached, either by Angular caching mechanism available in resource or by a custom mechanism.
-    Custom caching mechanism (for details see the `CachingDecorator` in ``WebServicesResourceDefinitions.js`) is needed because some Sabre Dev Studio services have quite complex request schema and are so exposed as POST (not GET) webservices.
+    Custom caching mechanism (for details see the `CachingDecorator`) is needed because some Sabre Dev Studio services have quite complex request schema and are so exposed as POST (not GET) webservices.
 And Angular does not offer caching of POST web services.
     Those POST webservices are wrapped in the resource and exposed thru custom `sendRequest` method.